 ColoGuard® is an FDA-approved test (2014) for colorectal cancer by checking gene mutations and methylations from stool DNA.

 Sensitivity – Colorectal Cancer: 92%

 Sensitivity – Advanced Adenomas: 69%

-ColoScape™ is a novel multigene mutationg gene panel qPCR-based assay for the qualitative detection of colorectal cancer (CRC)-associated somatic mutations in the genes that are frequently mutated in colon cancer patients and that are responsible for aberrant colonic epithelial cell proliferation.
+ColoScape™ is a novel multigene mutationg gene panel qPCR-based assay for the qualitative detection of colorectal cancer (CRC)-associated somatic mutations in the genes that are frequently mutated in colon cancer subjects and that are responsible for aberrant colonic epithelial cell proliferation.